I'm Nicolas, Software Engineer based in Zurich.

 NixCon Talk: An Overview of Language Support in Nix

-Last October I gave a talk at NixCon 2019 in Brno about the various approaches for language support in Nix.
-Here’s the video!
+In October 2019 I gave a talk at NixCon in Brno about the various approaches for language support in Nix.
+Here's the video!

 Recovering Nix derivation attributes of runtime dependencies